Infrastructure Overhaul Should Focus More on Safety, Advocates Say - News Break

 Infrastructure Overhaul Should Focus More on Safety, Advocates Say

-This story was originally posted by Stateline, an initiative of the Pew Charitable Trusts.
 In Montgomery County, Maryland, a woman was struck by a car and killed while crossing a busy, six-lane road in April—four years after her husband was killed trying to cross the same road.
-In Denton, Texas, two children and an adult died this month in a head-on crash after a vehicle crossed the center lane and slammed into oncoming traffic on a stretch of highway where there is no median or divider and there have been multiple fatal crashes.www.route-fifty.com
+In Denton, Texas, two children and an adult died this month in a head-on crash after a vehicle crossed the center lane and slammed into oncoming traffic on a stretch of highway where there is no median or divider and there have been multiple fatal crashes.www.pewtrusts.org